What are the ages of children that can attend your school?

 Does the school accommodate dietary restrictions?

 Yes.
+Our catering service makes their best efforts to accommodate child's dietary requirements following the restrictions they may have.
 Please inform the school of any restrictions in advance.

 Can children bring their own lunch?

-Young Toddler and Pre-Primary Program: For 15 months - 3 years old children enrolled in for full day, must participate in the hot lunch program, unless they have dietary restrictions.
+Children enrolled in for full day, receive hot lunch prepared by a local area catering service.
+A child may opt out of hot lunch program if has dietary restrictions or severe food allergies.
 In such cases, the school will provide reasonable accommodation for supplemental food items (vegetarian/no dairy etc.).
 No food should be brought from home unless specified by medical need.
 Doctor's note - Action plan, is required for food allergy specification.

 How is the child evaluated?